GoncaloP0710/Rhythm-Crane/README.md

 ## Game Title: Rhythm Crane Game

 ### Overview
 Rhythm Crane Game is an exciting and unique blend of rhythm and crane games.
-Players must hit notes in time with the music to control a crane machine and capture the character "Tux".
+Players must hit notes in time with the music and the correct camera angle to control a crane machine and capture the character "Tux".
 The game features three different camera angles to enhance the gameplay experience.

 ### Features
 - **Rhythm Gameplay**: Hit notes in time with the music to control the crane.